 If requesting accommodations, applicants must have submitted the appropriate forms and documentation and have obtained ABS approval prior to registering for the examination.
 Registering and scheduling an exam center without prior ABS approval will result in an examination appointment without accommodations.

 Be advised that testing centers have limited capacity and may fill up well before the exam date, particularly in urban areas.
-Applicants should contact Pearson VUE as soon as the admission letter is posted to their ABS portal to reserve space at a local testing center.
+Applicants should contact Pearson VUE as soon as the admission letter is posted to the ABS portal to reserve space at a local testing center.
 If applicants delay, they will likely have to travel outside of the local geographical area in order to schedule the exam.

 If the application process is not complete, materials or fees submitted cannot be carried over to another year.